jiessong/Introduction/README.md

 - 👋 Hi, I’m @Jie Song
-- 👀 I’m interested in photography
+- 👀 I’m interested in coding, photography ...
-- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Design
 - 📫 How to reach me: jies_2408@126.com

 <!---